Omjoa001/sapienza/education/21okt.md

 2. Knowing skills and competences
 3. Mind map

-Skills ar about applyign capabilities to fulfill a task or achieve a goal.
+Skills ar about applying capabilities to fulfill a task or achieve a goal.
+It is important to be attentive and observe your pupils, be able to make everyone feel seen.
+Use frontal, discussions, conceptual, maps and labs in you teaching.